Email Deliverability Statistics (2026): What Our Data Actually Shows

 This article breaks down what we’re seeing in 2026.
 Some of the numbers are encouraging.
 Others are genuinely alarming.
 All of them are real.

-The global deliverability health score sits at 88 out of 100.
+The global Unspam deliverability health score sits at 89 out of 100.
 That sounds great.
 Excellent, technically.

 But the inbox placement rate tells a different story.
 Only 65% of tested emails reach the actual inbox.
 Another 32% go straight to spam.
-About 2% get sorted into tabs (Promotions, Updates), and a fraction gets blocked entirely.
+About 3% get sorted into tabs (Promotions, Updates), and effectively none get blocked entirely.

 For comparison, Validity’s 2025 benchmark report found that global inbox placement declined throughout 2024.
-EmailToolTester’s independent testing puts the industry-wide average at around 83.1%.
+EmailToolTester’s independent testing, last updated March 2026, puts the industry-wide average at 83.1% across the 15 ESPs it tests.

-Our number is lower (65%) because we test across a broader range of senders, including cold outreach and transactional emails, not just established marketing programs.
+The Unspam Benchmark inbox rate is lower (64%) because we test across a broader range of senders, including cold outreach and transactional emails, not just established marketing programs.
 The discrepancy itself tells a story: your deliverability experience depends heavily on what kind of email you’re sending and how long you’ve been sending it.

 Where Your Emails Actually Land (by Provider)